 - 1. When Alcohol Is Allowed - a.
 The serving of alcohol will only be permitted at Library events. - b.
-The serving of alcohol will not be permitted at any event unless first pre-approved by the Executive Director - acting as the daily operations manager for the Board of Trustees - in compliance with this policy. - c.
-Outside groups or individuals conducting a meeting or event at the Library are not allowed to serve alcohol while using Library meeting spaces unless the event meets the criteria set forth previously in section 1 or as outlined in other applicable policies such as the Meeting Spaces policy.

-2. Where Alcohol Is Allowed
+The serving of alcohol will not be permitted at any event unless first pre-approved by the Executive Director - acting as the daily operations manager for the Board of Trustees - in compliance with this policy.

+- c.
+Outside groups or individuals conducting a meeting or event at the Library are not allowed to serve alcohol while using Library meeting spaces unless the event meets the criteria set forth previously in section 1 or as outlined in other applicable policies such as the Meeting Spaces policy. - 2.
+Where Alcohol Is Allowed - a.
-- a.
 Alcohol may be served at pre-approved events held within an enclosed or controlled space, such as a meeting room or conference room or throughout a Library facility or its grounds so long as there is a means by which to (1) prevent access to the general public, (2) prevent alcohol from being removed from the premises by attendees, and (3) steps are taken to prevent the sale or distribution of alcohol to persons under the age of 21. - i.
 Events taking place in the public part(s) of a Library facility are limited to times outside of Library business hours so as to best limit entry to the events to persons age 21 or over. - 3.
-The Serving of Alcohol
+The Serving of Alcohol - a.

-- a.
 Alcohol may be served at pre-approved events by catering staff secured for such purpose by the Library. - b.
 Alcohol may be served at pre-approved events by any library staff member or volunteer who is of legal age and designated by the Executive Director to do so. - c.
 The Library reserves the right for its staff, contractors, and representatives to refuse the distribution or sale of alcohol to any guest who appears to be intoxicated, inebriated, or impaired due to alcohol consumption. - d.
 Attendees are prohibited from bringing outside beverages to the event or program. - e.
 To prevent underage drinking, events will be limited to persons over the age of 21, or acceptable forms of identification will be checked and persons over the age of 21 easily identified by servers.
-Acceptable forms of identification include a valid driver's license or photo ID card issued by the Illinois Secretary of State's Office or any other State, a valid Armed Forces ID, a valid United States passport or foreign passport (with U.S. travel visa) containing the holder's photograph, or other appropriate forms of identification acceptable under the Illinois Liquor Control Act of 1934.

-4. Allowable Event Types

-- a.
-Fundraisers

-- b.
-Cultural Programs

-- c.
-Educational Programs

-5. Dram Shop Liability Insurance
+Acceptable forms of identification include a valid driver's license or photo ID card issued by the Illinois Secretary of State's Office or any other State, a valid Armed Forces ID, a valid United States passport or foreign passport (with U.S. travel visa) containing the holder's photograph, or other appropriate forms of identification acceptable under the Illinois Liquor Control Act of 1934. - 4.
+Allowable Event Types - a.
+Fundraisers - b.
+Cultural Programs - c.
+Educational Programs - 5.
+Dram Shop Liability Insurance - a.

-- a.
 The Illinois Liquor Control Act of 1934 [235 ILCS 5/ 6-21(a)] requires the Illinois Comptroller to determine each year the liability limits for causes of action brought under the Act. - b.
-Per Illinois Public Act 99-0559, when serving alcohol the Library must provide dram shop liability insurance with a coverage limit that saves harmless the Library from all financial loss, damage, or harm under the maximum liability limits set forth in the Illinois Liquor Control Act of 1934. - c.
-The Library's dram shop liability insurance is determined annually.
-The Executive Director shall ensure that said dram shop liability insurance meets the parameters set forth in this policy before approving any programs or events where alcohol is to be served. - d.
-Third party vendors/caterers shall maintain dram shop liability insurance in maximum insurance coverage limits so as to hold harmless the Library from all financial loss, damage, or harm.
-Proof of such insurance shall be provided with the Library named as an Additional Insured on such coverage.
+Per Illinois Public Act 99-0559, when serving alcohol the Library must provide dram shop liability insurance with a coverage limit that saves harmless the Library from all financial loss, damage, or harm under the maximum liability limits set forth in the Illinois Liquor Control Act of 1934.